Do AI humanizers work? Sometimes, and that is the problem

 Why "works today" is not "works"

-Second, the human in the loop never updated.
+Third, the human in the loop never updated.
 A detector scores statistics; your professor reads.
 Humanized text often still lands in an uncanny valley, technically reworded but oddly hollow, the argument thin, the transitions a little too tidy, the voice nothing like the rest of your work.
 A supervisor who has read your drafts for months notices a chapter that suddenly does not sound like you, and no paraphraser fixes that, because the problem is not the wording, it is that you did not think the thoughts.

-Third, and this is the one people forget: even a perfect evasion leaves the actual problems untouched.
+Fourth, and this is the one people forget: even a perfect evasion leaves the actual problems untouched.
 A humanizer changes how the text reads.
 It does not check whether anything in it is true.

 The problems a humanizer cannot launder